ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Boolean`

-Whether to use the purely open source Elasticsearch package distribution.
+Whether to use the purely open source Opensearch package distribution.

 ##### <a name="package_dir"></a>`package_dir`